|

 published by the University of llinois Physics Education Research Group

-This is an interactive homework problem for introductory physics students relating to tension forces in a system featuring an incline plane with a 30-degree angle, two blocks of known mass, and an ideal pulley.
-Students are required to determine the acceleration of the block moving up the incline.
+This interactive homework problem for introductory physics relates to interacting forces in a system featuring an incline plane with a 30-degree angle, two blocks of different masses, and an ideal pulley.
+Students must determine the acceleration of the block moving up the incline.
 A user-activated "help" sequence is provided for each step of the problem-solving, including conceptual analysis, free-body diagrams, and tips to set up the calculations.
-To promote critical thinking, immediate feedback is received for both correct and incorrect responses.
-This item is part of a larger collection of interactive homework problems for introductory physics.
+Immediate feedback is received for both correct and incorrect responses.

 ComPADRE is beta testing Citation Styles!